haddocking/haddocking.github.io/education/HADDOCK-local-tutorial/index.md

 <hr>
 ### Dealing with an ensemble of models

 HADDOCK can take as input an ensemble of conformation.
 This has the advantage that it allows to pre-sample possible conformational changes.
-We however recommend to limit the number of conformers used for docking, since the number of conformer combinations of the input molecules might explode (e.g. 10 conformers each will give 100 starting combinations, and if we generate 1000 ridig body models (see [HADDOCK general concepts](#haddock-general-concepts) above) each combination will only be sampled 10 times).
+We however recommend to limit the number of conformers used for docking, since the number of conformer combinations of the input molecules might explode (e.g. 10 conformers each will give 100 starting combinations, and if we generate 1000 rigid body models (see [HADDOCK general concepts](#haddock-general-concepts) above) each combination will only be sampled 10 times).

 While the HADDOCK webportal will take those as an ensemble PDB file (with `MODEL` / `ENDMDL` statements), the local version of HADDOCK expects those models to be provided as single structure and an additional file providing a listing of the models.
 To illustrate this we will use the HPR protein used as input in our [HADDOCK webserver basic protein-protein docking tutorial](/education/HADDOCK-protein-protein-basic/).
 The input structure for docking corresponds to an NMR ensemble of 30 models.